Traffickers’ jungle prison camps on the Thai-Malaysian border ‘operating for years’, say Rohingya migrants in Malaysia.

 No one in the UN Refugee Agency (UNHCR) in Kuala Lumpur answered phone calls but, according to the main agency website, there are only 40,000 stateless people in Malaysia among 99,381 “refugees”; and 51,240 “asylum seekers.”
-However, the Asia-Pacific Parliamentarians’ Union and the RSM estimate that there are 100,000 Rohingya living in Malaysia.
+However, the Asia-Pacific Parliamentarians’ Union and the RSM estimate 100,000 Rohingya are living in Malaysia.
 RSM estimates that, of these, between 20,000 and 25,000 are women and 15,000 are children.

 And, according to a website of the US State Department: “As of April 2013, there were 102,070 persons of concern registered with UNHCR in Malaysia of which 93,600, or 92 percent, are from Burma (32,360 Chin, 26,910 stateless Rohingya from Burma’s Rakhine State, 7,210 Rakhines, 10,540 Burmese Muslims, 3,590 Mon, 12,990 Kachins and other ethnic minorities).
 In addition, some 8,460 asylum-seekers and refugees from various countries – primarily Afghanistan, Iraq, Somalia, and Sri Lanka – are registered with UNHCR in Malaysia.”